ISISComputingGroup/ibex_developers_manual/Build-Arch.md

 > [Wiki](Home) > [Project tools](Project-tools) > [Build Arch](Build-Arch)

 Build a directory under a given architecture instead of the default.
-This will switch the archtiecture temporarily to a given state for building.
+This will switch the architecture temporarily to a given state for building.
 You can build multiple architectures within the same tree of EPICS (it will be built into `bin/<architecture>`).
 Run:

     build_arch <architctrue>